Know your ass for better sex

 This is the last section of the intestines which, along with the colon above it, absorbs excess water from your shit.
 The further away from your stomach the waste matter in your intestines is, the drier it gets.
 When you have diarrhoea and you pass watery shit, this is because your body shuts down the absorbing function in response to the infection it thinks is in the contents of your bowels or the water.
 The rectum only contains shit when your bowel is full.
 So a good dump before you get fucked should be all you need to do to be clean up there and significantly reduce the chances of some unpleasant mess.
 This part of your arse is like a sponge as it is so absorbent.
 When a man ejaculates (cums) inside the rectum, the semen is absorbed directly through the wall of the rectum so that any virus in his cum, such as HIV, has an easy route into the bloodstream.
 Research suggests that there are some differences in the cells that make up the lining of the rectum compared with those that line the anal canal.
 These differences make it easier for the lining of the rectum to be disturbed or damaged and so it may be more susceptible to infections.

 The rectum contains relatively few nerve endings and is therefore less sensitive.
 In general it transmits mostly sensations of pressure.
 As it is the continuation of the anal canal, the rectum is another tube-like structure of between five and nine inches long, made of loose folds of soft smooth tissue.
 It's worth remembering that the average length of a British cock when erect is between five and six inches, so most cocks only get as far as your rectum.
-Normally the rectum is more open and spacious than the anal canal, but also shares its capacity for expansion.
+Normally the rectum is more open and spacious than the anal canal but also shares its capacity for expansion.

 While the rectum is tube-like, it's not a straight tube.
-Instead it has two curves along its length.
+Instead, it has two curves along its length.
 The lower rectum tilts forwards towards the navel (caused by the pubo-rectal sling), and after a few inches, curves in the opposite direction towards the backbone.
-The second curve is usually more 'adaptable' than the first and rarely a source of discomfort.
-The pressure sensation in here when shit is present sends the message to your brain that you need to empty your bowels, which is why having a cock up there can make you feel like you need a shit.
+The second curve is usually more 'adaptable' than the first and is rarely a source of discomfort.
+The pressure sensation in here, when shit is present, sends the message to your brain that you need to empty your bowels, which is why having a cock up there can make you feel like you need a shit.
 When you have a cock or a toy in your rectum and you feel like you need to shit, try reminding yourself that your brain is getting this message because your arse is full of cock.

-Chemicals or spermicidal lubricants, such as nonoxynol-9, easily irritate the lining of the rectum [3].
+Chemicals or spermicidal lubricants, such as nonoxynol-9, easily irritate the lining of the rectum.
 This can cause chafing where the lining of the rectum dries up and starts to peel, similar to the way your skin peels after sunburn, causing it to become itchy and very unpleasant.
 This can remove layers of cells from the lining of your arse making it more vulnerable to infection.
 In the illustration below you can see where the rectum is inside the arse.

 Trust PULSE CLINIC to take care of your health like other 45000 people from over 130 countries.
 We provide discreet professional service with high privacy.
 Here to help, not to judge.